nurdemirbas/Sport-Center/README.md

 # Sport-Center
 Written in Java

-to compile this implementation: javac *.java
+To compile this implementation: javac *.java

-to run this implementation:
+To run this implementation:
 java Main